Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 | action.status | (empty) |
 | action.target | Identifier of the farm to which to direct this domain |

-And on this route, we will attach a rule :
+And on this route, we will attach a rule:

 | Field | Value and description |
 | :--- | :--- |